Safe to point AI at your database, because it's read-only by code, not by prompt.

 Two validator layers, a typed SQL contract, RLS-honored execution.

-A verified SQL agent runs every question through a typed contract and a two-layer validator before it reaches your database.
+Chion runs every question through a typed contract and a two-layer validator before it reaches your database.
 Read-only SELECT enforced at the first layer.
 SQL contract bound to your RLS-aware schema at the second layer.
-That’s the architectural difference between a SQL agent and a text-to-SQL tool, and the reason Chion can promise the four invariants above.
+That is how a SQL agent differs from a plain text-to-SQL tool, and the reason Chion can promise the four invariants above.

 Top 10 security questions answered